Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

 Korankei Valley – An Autumn Dream in Shades of Red and Yellow

 It is said that in the early Edo Period (1603 – 1868) the chief priest of the temple Kojakuji, a temple of the valley, planted the first maple trees on the approach leading from the Tomoe River while chanting sutras.
-The local people continued the tradition by planting more of the tree, and now in the fall each year, the beautiful autumn foliage draws huge crowds to enjoy the scenes of the valley during short walks or longer hikes in the mountains of the area.
+The local people continued the tradition by planting more maple trees, and now in the fall each year, the beautiful autumn foliage draws huge crowds to enjoy the scenes of the valley during short walks or longer hikes in the mountains of the area.

 The best time for autumn color is around mid-November to the end of November.
 Outside of the autumn leave season, the Korankei Valley with its hills and many temples and shrines is a popular destination for hikes in nature.